brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 Interestingly, we can see that the market paid the government $90.45 for bonds yielding 2.75% on $100 maturing in 10 years.
-That yield works out to about 3.85%, as noted in the resuls.
+That yield works out to about 3.85%, as noted in the auction results.

 In other words, you could have bought $100 worth of debt from the US government for $90.45, and for the next 10 years you'd receive $1.375 every six months, and